srakshitha296/c-programs/README.md

 Binary to decimal converter.

+Program to sort N numbers using bubble sort.

 Simulation of simple calculator.

 Program to calculate the number of each denomination to be given to the consumer by the cashier.